seungkilee-cs/HistoFlow/README.md

-# Oncoscan
+# HistoFlow
-Cancer detecting model with Kotlin and Java
+Cancer detecting pathology AI with Kotlin and Java.